 In the state of land-locked Utah fresh seafood isn’t always easy to come by.
 Lucky for SLC natives, Freshies (one of THE best restaurants in Salt Lake City) flies their lobster in from Maine fresh every single day.
-Freshies originally started with a food truck, and then opened a brick and mortar in Park City, but thankfully their brick and mortar #2 is right on 9th south downtown, there’s always a way to get your lobster fix if you’re in the area.
+Between the OG food truck, their first brick-and-mortar in Park City, and their relatively new Salt Lake City location on 9th south downtown, there’s always a way to get your lobster fix if you’re in the area.
 You’re unquestionably going to get the lobster roll here- delicious fresh Maine lobster served on a New England hot dog bun with mayo, hot butter, and seasoning.
 Simple yet sublime, this lobster roll will change your life.

 4. Pizza: Settebello Pizzeria Napoletana

-The best pizza in town (and in the great state of Utah) is hands down Settebello, just a couple of blocks from the Salt Palace Convention Center.
-You’re here for authentic Neapolitan pizza cooked at nearly 1000 degrees with crust so light and fluffy crust, imported San Marzano tomatoes, and toppings so flavorful and fresh that you’ll feel instantly transported to Napoli.
-This restaurant became a reality after owners Mike Brooks and Brad Otton lived in Italy, became enamored with the art of authentic Italian pizza, and decided to bring it back to Las Vegas (first location).
+The best pizza in town (and in the great state of Utah) is hands down from at Settebello, just a couple of blocks from the Salt Palace Convention Center.
+You’re here for authentic Neapolitan pizza cooked at nearly 1000 degrees, producing the absolute perfect pizza with light and fluffy crust, imported San Marzano tomatoes, and toppings so flavorful and fresh that you’ll feel instantly transported to Napoli.
+This restaurant became a reality after owners Mike Brooks and Brad Otton lived in Italy, became enamored with the art of authentic Italian pizza, and decided to bring it back to the states.
 Since then their family-owned business has expanded to two locations in the Vegas area, several in southern California, and one in Salt Lake City.
-Many of the serving staff at Settebello have been there for over ten years and are extremely knowledgable about the menu.
-Their #1 selling pizza, made with crushed tomatoes, fresh mozzarella, and basil.
-Our second favorite (and the employee favorite is the Diavola, made with red bell peppers, garlic, fresh mozzarella, and basil.
-Go here once and it won’t be your last time.
+If it’s your first time dining at Settebello, order the Margherita– the #1 selling pizza, made with crushed tomatoes, fresh mozzarella, and basil.
+Our second favorite (and the employee favorite as well) is the Diavola, made with red bell peppers, garlic, fresh mozzarella, and basil.
+Don’t forget to save room for some homemade gelato.